Oil and gas reserves and resource quantification: Analog (YTF) method

 Analogs are applied to prospective resources in areas where there are little, or sometimes no, existing data available to inform analysts about the likely potential of an opportunity or play segment.
 Analog-only techniques are called yet-to-find (YTF), and involve identifying areas containing producing assets that are geologically similar to those being estimated and substituting data to match what is known about a segment.
 The opportunity segment can be scaled to any level depending on the specific interest of the analyst, whether at a global, country, basin, structural domain, play, license or reservoir level.
 YTF is conceptual and is commonly used as a method for scoping potential in frontier areas where there is no oil or gas production or where new play concepts are being introduced with perceived potential.
 However, analog content can also be substituted for any subsurface parameters where there are gaps in data in more mature reserves or resource settings (below).

 Volumetric method

-Oil & gas Volumes can be calculated using a volume equation:
+Oil & gas volumes in a conventional reservoir can be calculated using a volume equation: